Group of students working together

 English

-As a student in the English Department, you will learn to use your writing to discover and develop ideas and arguments for a variety of audiences, gain a more informed understanding of cultural and historical differences, and be inspired to take intellectual risks.
+A bachelor’s degree in English at Assumption University will challenge you to address profound and enduring questions about what it means to be human.
+Choose to major in English or double-major in English and Education.
+As a student in this department, you will learn to use your writing to discover and develop ideas and arguments for a variety of audiences, gain a more informed understanding of cultural and historical differences, and be inspired to take intellectual risks.
 At the same time, you will be preparing for success in the classroom and your career by learning to read carefully, write fluidly, think clearly, and speak persuasively.

 Program Contact